 This beckons the question, should we avoid carbs altogether so our bodies burn the fat, therefore, ending the obesity epidemic?
 Well, no. It isn’t that cut and dry.
 If only.
 It is important to note that the process of fat metabolism is dependent on a by-product of carbohydrate metabolism.
 And more than that, carbohydrate foods such as whole grains, fruit and starchy vegetables as well as beans and legumes contain these wonderful things called vitamins, minerals, phytonutrients and fibre, which are brilliant for promoting optimal health.
 Good luck meeting your fibre requirements if you totally exclude these types of foods.

 But, then what nutrient is to blame for the obesity epidemic and the high rates of diabetes and heart disease currently crippling so many Australians?
 Well, it would seem that we can’t simply blame one particular nutrient or food group over another.
 However, one issue is clear, we are eating FAR TOO MUCH.
 Carbs, fat, protein and grog – we are simply downing too much of all these things.
-The 2011—13 Australian Health Survey revealed that the average adult man consumed 9,655 kilojoules from food and drink each day while the average woman consumed 7,402 kilojoules every day.
-And based on the statistics of obesity these findings would indicate that we are by and large taking in more energy than we need.
+The 2011—13 Australian Health Survey revealed that the average adult man consumed 9,655 kilojoules each day while the average woman consumed 7,402 kilojoules every day.
+And based on the statistics on obesity these findings would indicate that we are by and large taking in more energy than we need.
 That, and we’re not exercising enough.

 So, with that knowledge, what are we to do?
-You could start by keeping your portions in check, eating more fruit and veggies as well as lean meat and low fat dairy and eating less processed foods and going easy on the discretionary foods including booze.
+You could start by keeping your portions in check, eating more fruit and veggies as well as lean meat and dairy and eating less processed foods and going easy on the discretionary foods including booze.
 And get moving.
 It isn’t rocket science.